Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

 Advanced GPU Optimizations
 --------------------------

-When training on single or multiple GPU machines, Lightning offers a host of advanced optimizations to improve throughput, memory effeciency and model scaling.
+When training on single or multiple GPU machines, Lightning offers a host of advanced optimizations to improve throughput, memory efficiency, and model scaling.
 Refer to :doc:`Advanced GPU Optimized Training for more details <../advanced/advanced_gpu>`.